Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 - Hand in 2:
 - Camera height at spawn vs camera height when teleporting issue
 - Could not make collision detection work on non-teleport movement
-- Not all Oculus Quest button component registers/works?
+- Not all Oculus Quest button component registers/works? i.e. the thumbstick not registering